f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

    |image2_27|

 #.
-In the BIG-IP GUI, the Virtual Server has changed, the App Service Integration
+In the BIG-IP GUI, the Virtual Server has changed, the App Services Integration
    iApp has created a Port 80 > 443 remap, as well as configured our defined 443 port.

    |image2_28|